NavigationContentFooter

 Plex is a client/server media player system comprising two main components:

-• The Plex Server application, that is available for Windows, macOS, Linux and even including some NAS devices.
+• The Plex Server application, which is available for Windows, macOS, Linux, and even including some NAS devices.

 Before you start